Stichting Biodiversiteit En Educatie

 Scholieren

-Stichting BEE organiseert regelmatig studiereizen voor Nederlandse scholieren.
-April 2019 vond met 25 Nederlandse scholieren onze studiereis 2019 plaats.
+Stichting BEE organiseert regelmatig studierereizen voor Nederlandse scholieren.
+Maart 2022 vond onze studiereis 2022 plaats.

 Volwassenen